 \\\ Pet-Friendly Best Candles

-What Makes THE BEST Pet-friendly Candle?
+What Makes THE BEST Pet-Friendly Candle?

-Reach for those beautiful, glimmering, cosy candles we enjoy lighting during darker, longer evenings, as we pull our blinds down, close our curtains, earlier and earlier, as the nights draw in.
+Reach for those beautiful, glimmering, cosy candles we enjoy lighting during darker, longer evenings, as we pull our blinds down, and close our curtains, earlier and earlier, as the nights draw in.

 What Makes A Good Pet-Friendly Candle?

-Air pollution is a problem in the UK, as it has become globally, and this means the nation have to be even more careful with what we burn, both inside our homes and outside.
+Air pollution is a problem in the UK, as it has become globally, and this means the nation has to be even more careful with what we burn, both inside our homes and outside.
 There’s something called the Clean Air Strategy which the government introduced, a 109-page document, helping to combat emissions, and this includes the many millions of candles that UK households burn each year, coming under the spotlight.

-Briefly, the Strategy prevents not only the sale of new wood and coal burning stoves and fireplaces which do not comply with eco standards, but also warns about certain types of candles being burnt, to ensure as consumers, we know what we are buying, as some types may cause severe irritants to us and our beloved pets.
+Briefly, the Strategy prevents not only the sale of new wood and coal-burning stoves and fireplaces which do not comply with eco-standards, but also warns about certain types of candles being burnt, to ensure as consumers, we know what we are buying, as some types may cause severe irritants to us and our beloved pets.

 Burning times of candles are important.
 This information should be posted on the candle marketing box or candle label, providing you with an idea of how long the candle will burn.
 Some candles are advised only to be burnt for short periods such as two hours at a time, or others four hours, and so forth.
 It also provides the consumer with a guide to be able to check the cost of the weight of candles with burning times across a number of retailers, being able to identify value for money, before purchase.